BRAINCOG (Memory optimisation)

 – Stress, anxiety, headaches, brainfog

 These symptoms could be a sign of early cognitive decline.
-If so, then BRAINCOG can help improve your: sleep, anxiety, brain fog, headaches, migraines, focus productivity, cognition, mental health, and reduce the risks of MCI/Alzheimer’s disease.
+If so, then BRAINCOG can help improve your: sleep, anxiety, brain fog, headaches, migraines, focus productivity, cognition, mental health, and reduce the risks of MCI/Alzheimer’s disease

 BRAINCOG is designed to be fun, easy to follow at a comfortable pace, personalised but with some compromises adapted to each individual’s capabilities.
-BRAINCOG gives you a unique and thorough professional evaluation of your past and current health as well potentially identify your root casues of your ill-heatlh and cognitive status.
+BRAINCOG gives you a unique and thorough professional evaluation of your past and current health as well potentially identify your root causes of your symptoms and cognitive status.
 Also included is an MCI / Alzheimer’s orientated nutrition course to understand the essentials of preserving and improving cognitive function going forward.
 Although no guarantees can be made, by the end of the six or twelve months a number of improvements may be noticed.
 Depending on the persons’s initial cognitive health, medications, age, complexity of their underlying health condition(s), and assuming they have implemented the programme as strictly as possible, they may experience maintained or improved memory and cognitive function, improvements in anxiety, headaches, brain fog, stress resilience, and general mental wellbeing.

 Andrew Fortuna NT is MOCA qualified.
 MoCA is a screening tool administered by certified healthcare professionals who have completed the official training, as first step to detect evidence of cognitive impairment across 6 cognitive domains.
 With proper administration, the MoCA test should accurately reflect your cognitive performance, but it is not designed to make a medical diagnosis, but rather as tool to support a diagnosis by a qualified, specialist medical professional.
 MoCA has been widely adopted in clinical settings and used in academic and non-academic research around the world.
 The sensitivity of MoCA for detecting MCI is 90%, compared to 18% for the Mini Mental State Examination (MMSE) test often used for detecting Alzheimer’s disease.
 Early detection of cognitive decline is critical to reduce the risks of MCI or Alzheimer’s years in advance of clinical symptoms of frank dementia.